d12frosted/elpa-mirror/gnu/cape-readme.txt

   │ (setq-local completion-at-point-functions
   │ 	    (list (cape-capf-prefix-length #'cape-dabbrev 2)))
   │
+  │ ;; Example 3: Create a Capf with debugging messages │ (setq-local completion-at-point-functions (list (cape-capf-debug #'cape-dict))) │
-  │ ;; Example 3: Named Capf
+  │ ;; Example 4: Named Capf
   │ (defalias 'cape-dabbrev-min-2 (cape-capf-prefix-length #'cape-dabbrev 2))
   │ (setq-local completion-at-point-functions (list #'cape-dabbrev-min-2))
   │
-  │ ;; Example 4: Define a defensive Dabbrev Capf, which accepts all inputs.
+  │ ;; Example 5: Define a defensive Dabbrev Capf, which accepts all inputs.
 If you │ ;; use Corfu and `corfu-auto=t', the first candidate won't be auto selected if │ ;; `corfu-preselect=valid', such that it cannot be accidentally committed when │ ;; pressing RET.